tomasbasham/ember-cli-link-tags/README.md

 ## Usage

 To use this addon you must include the `Linkable` mixin within the routes you intend to define links.
 The mixin allows you to define links in two ways; as a function that runs within the context of the route; or as a plain JavaScript object.

 ### Function

-Using this method to define link tags you must provide key/value paias of link attributes dynamically using the model defined on the route or any other attributes set on the controller.
+Using this method to define link tags you must provide key/value pairs of link attributes dynamically using the model defined on the route or any other attributes set on the controller.
 The `links` function returns a plain JavaScript object with the appropriate key/value pairs.

-##### <a name="method-example"></a>Example:
+##### Method Example

 ```JavaScript
 // app/routes/posts.js